Icybrig/Spark-Data/README.md

 Regression model: Use a regression model (such as linear regression) to predict the number of pickups in the next hour based on the features.

+Answer: We have done the prediction and ran in the main.ipynb.
+But due to the size of the dataset is too large to print.
+Therefore, we only show the prediction results of top 10 rows with Features, Labels and Prediction.
+Check in main.ipynb please.